dqian96/dqian96.github.io/_posts/articles/2018-01-28-the-importance-of-self-reflection.md

     </figcaption>
 </figure>

-I dedicate 5 minutes every morning to review my tasks for the day and 20 minutes every night to gather my thoughts about the day and plan my tasks for tomorrow.
-I try to keep my reflection concise so that the amount of effort required is low and it becomes easier to habitize.
+I dedicate 5 minutes every morning to review my tasks for the day and 20 minutes every night to reflect and make plans for tomorrow.
+I try to keep my reflections concise so that the amount of effort required is low and it becomes easier to habituate.

-I've been practicing self-reflection for a year or so.
-Admittely, it has been on and off.
-I tend to have long streaks of practice followed by streaks of ignoring it completely.
-However, this A/B test does reveal that I self-indulge less, manage my todo list better, and get more work done when I practice it.
-Looking back, it's clear that practicing self-reflection has helped stabilize my life and made it easier than ever for me to focus on and work towards my goals.
+I've been practicing self-reflection for a year or so, albeit my commitment to it waxes and wanes from week to week.
+Conveniently, this situation sets up an A/B test which reveals that I self-indulge less, manage my todo list better, and get more work done when I actively self-reflect.
+Looking back, it's clear that practicing self-reflection has helped stabilize my life and made it easier than ever for me to work towards my goals.

 <hr>
 ##### Footnotes